gregorio-project/gregorio-test/README.md

 ## Repository Alignment

-The tests on the master branch of this repository should match with the most recent commit on the develop branch in the [main repository](https://github.com/gregorio-project/gregorio).
-That is all the tests should pass when run against that branch with TeXLive 2015.
+Each branch on this repository should correspond to the matching branch (i.e. the one with the same name) in the [main repository](https://github.com/gregorio-project/gregorio).
+That is, all the tests should pass when run against that branch with TeXLive 2015.
+Thus all new development in the main repository should create a corresponding branch here.
+The exception to this is a branch which should not break any existing test and requires no new tests.
+In this instance, it's acceptable to simply indicate that all tests on the develop (or master) branch here should pass.

-When the master branch of this repository is run against develop in the main repository with TeXLive 2014 all tests should pass except `tex-output/clef-change/clef-change.tex`.
+### TeXLive 2014

+When testing with TeXLive 2014 the following tests are known to fail due to differences between it and TeXLive 2015:
+  -`tex-output/clef-change/clef-change.tex`

 ## Running the test suite